 I’m sensorily overwhelmed.
 The best laid plans of mice and men: It’s ironic that the train that I was hoping to take is no longer running to Colon because it’s out of service.
 The museum I hoped to see in the Miraflores Locks canal is closed for the next three years, which I found out after taking a bus for an hour to get there.
 They charge $18 just to see the boats in the lock and watch an IMAX movie.
 I decided not to on principle.

+Emilio told me that the dining table he has was one used by Pinochet.
+Given his love of Trump I’m sure he is proud of this fact.
+The chairs are certainly plush.
 He went to the US when Allende was elected because he didn’t want to live with a communist government.
 Ironic because I consider myself a socialist, if not a communist.
 He told me over the course of the four days that I spent with him about his life.
 His wife Irena died some years ago but as far as the state of the flat, it seems like yesterday.
 He first went to the US when he was 28 and spent a year there as a printer in New York City.
 He’s a big patriot of American hegemony and loves Trump.

 He showed me a Halloween costume he made of Trump, complete with a suit and cap with his iconic strawberry blond combover.
 After being in America for a year, he returned to Chile and from there went to Panama where he met his wife Irena, of Dutch descent.
 He has a very cute cat named Miño who was rescued as a kitten from a garbage can.
 She is very skittish and didn’t seem to trust me despite my efforts.
 Emilio watches television for hours every day at a volume of 70.
 He has two 55 inch sets, one in his bedroom and one in his office.
 He was shocked that I hadn’t seen any American films.
 My daily routine was to talk with him for a half an hour or so in the mid morning, then leave for the day and return around 830 or 9 PM.
 It was in a fairly central location near El Congrejo and the Santo Tomas metro station.

-After a bumpy three hour ride, I finally arrived in Portobelo.
+After a bumpy three hour ride, I arrived in Portobelo.
 It’s a beautiful historic port town on the Caribbean facing Isla grande, which is a 15 minute boat ride offshore.
 I disembarked from the converted school bus and walked up a road away to a hostel to ask about accommodations.
 I wasn’t planning to stay the night, but wanted to inquire for future reference.
 The woman said it was $10 a night for a dormitory of 8 and 170 per day to go to the San Blas islands.
 I’m surprised that it’s so expensive.

 On the way back I saw a young girl probably five with a big smile and long braids dancing back-and-forth like she was doing the salsa.
 I saw a sign for soup and such and asked about it.
 It was way more expensive than I had paid in Panama City and I decided against it.
 In principle, I don’t like paying gringo prices.
 From there I headed to the church and took some photos.
 There is a tour of Taurus there.
 From there I walked to the fort and took some photos.
 A nice woman offered to take my photo and then asked to take a photo with me.
 I was honored.
 Then I walked along the street toward the other fort.